ReBarrington/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+ Mention two parts of Express that you learned about this week.

+    - routing
+    - middleware

-- [ ] Describe Middleware?
+ Describe Middleware?

+    Middleware functions can get the request and response objects, operate on them, and (when specified) trigger some action.
+Examples are logging or security.

-- [ ] Describe a Resource?
+ Describe a Resource?

+    the data resources (typically formatted in JSON, or XML) that are represented by URIs (paths) accessed via HTTP.

-- [ ] What can the API return to help clients know if a request was successful?
+ What can the API return to help clients know if a request was successful?

+    Status codes like 200, 201, and 204 (no content - for successful requests without a response body.)

-- [ ] How can we partition our application into sub-applications?
+ How can we partition our application into sub-applications?

+    you can use module.exports to export file connected to route and import with express into main file.

 ## Minimum Viable Product